 Shanghai is an interesting place to be if your goal is an IT technology internship or startup internship in China.
 Why does SmartIntern encourage startup internships in Shanghai?
 For one, you'll be part of a smaller team.
 Not only will you know everyone by name, but you'll be given a lot more responsibility.
 You'll work in the same room as the CEO, the company will have a flat management structure, and you'll have access to information and colleagues that you simply don't in a larger company.

 Of course, being part of a smaller team will also mean a much wider diversity in roles.
-If you are the type who "likes to wear a lot of hats", are more of a generalist than a specialist, and have dreams of one day boostrapping your own startup or pitching VCs for funding, then there are startups in Shanghai who NEED YOU.
+If you are the type who "likes to wear a lot of hats", are more of a generalist than a specialist, and have dreams of one day boostrapping your own startup, raising money, or pitching VCs for funding, then there are startups in Shanghai who NEED YOU.
 Whether you are scaling Minecraft servers for a company like Apex or working on wireframes, there is opportunity here.
 At Apex, you'll work to run a technology stack that allows Minecraft players to set up their own servers in five minutes or less.
 They have servers located worldwide and maintain lightning fast servers to reduce lag-time for players.
 They also offer DDOS protection for their customers.